-"[Double unders are] definitely an advanced skill, but once you're able to do them you'll be able to unlock another level of fitness," says Dan Witmer, co-founder of Jump Rope Dudes, an online jump rope fitness community.
+"[Double unders are] definitely an advanced skill, but once you're able to do them you'll be able to unlock another level of fitness," Dan Witmer, co-founder of Jump Rope Dudes, an online jump rope fitness community, tells LIVESTRONG.com.

 The Benefits of Double Unders

-"It's almost like when you're running and you go into a sprint," says celebrity trainer Amanda Kloots, a former Broadway dancer and Radio City Rockette who incorporates jump rope exercises into her classes and personal training sessions.
+"It's almost like when you're running and you go into a sprint," explains Amanda Kloots, a fitness trainer who teaches jump rope classes in Los Angeles, California.

 If you're used to standard single- or double-leg jump rope skips, double unders will feel pretty awkward at first, as it's usually the timing that trips people up.
 "Obviously, anyone can do [double unders], I truly believe that," Witmer says, "but in order to get there, the biggest thing is timing."

-You not only have to move the jump rope fast in order to get it under your feet twice, but you also have to jump high enough to give the rope enough time to get under you twice before your feet have a chance to land.
+You not only have to move the jump rope fast in order to get it under your feet twice, but you also have to jump high enough to give the rope enough time to get under your feet twice before they have a chance to land.

-But don't worry, with a little practice — and patience — you'll be a double under pro in no time.
+But don't worry, with a little practice — and patience — you'll be a double-unders pro in no time.
 If you're comfortable with the basic single- and double-leg skip, you're ready to master double unders.
-And the best way to learn double unders is to practice the rhythm.

-Both Kloots and Witmer believe the most effective drill for learning double unders is the body-weight version, or double unders with an invisible jump rope.
+Both Kloots and Witmer believe that the most effective drill for learning double unders is the bodyweight version, or double unders with an invisible jump rope.
 Here's how to do it:

 - Set your jump rope aside but jump as though you still had one in your hands.

-- Reset if you need, or continue with basic double-leg skips.
+- Reset if you need to, or continue with single-under reps.
 Again, when you reach the fifth rep, practice doing another double under.
 Continue practicing the rhythm until you're ready to try it with a jump rope.

-Once you're ready to pick up the jump rope again, practice doing intervals where you alternate regular jumps with double unders.
+As you begin experimenting with the rope, Kloots suggests practicing intervals, where you alternate regular jumps with double unders.
 Try this sequence: